 Neighbourhood: La Palmeraie

-An American ethnobotanist and his French-Senegalese interior-designer wife joined forces to create the exquisite Jnane Tamsna, set in 22 hectares of lavish gardens in La Palmeraie.
+An American ethnobotanist and his wife, a French-Senegalese interior designer, joined forces to create the exquisite Jnane Tamsna, set in 22 hectares of lavish gardens in La Palmeraie.
 Its 24 rooms are arranged in five houses, many with their own patios and all designed in a way that seamlessly brings together African, Maghreb and Indian designs.
 Five swimming pools and a tennis court are tucked in there too, and you could also try your hand at a cooking class or yoga.

 Doubles from €155 (£135), including breakfast